A gay guy’s guide to SEO

 As a general rule, if you’re writing a short and snappy article about something, it should probably be around 800 words in length.

-Longer, comprehensive guides to specific subjects seem to rate well with search engines.
+Longer, comprehensive guides on specific subjects seem to rate well with search engines.
 These should be somewhere between 2,000 and 4,000 words in length.
 But make sure your content is valuable – don’t just pad with additional words for the sake of it.

 Think about the structure of your work.
 Use headings and sub-headings.
 This helps search engines understand what’s contained within your article, and also helps the reader navigate what you’ve written.